JPMarais01/family-allowance-tracker/PROJECT_PLAN.md

    - Invalidate and refetch relevant data upon score changes (using React Query).

 4. **Build Calendar Interface**
-   - Display a full monthly or weekly calendar view for each child’s scores.
+   - Display a full monthly or weekly calendar view for each child's scores.
    - Offer a click or tap-based UI to open a daily score input form.
    - Visually highlight vacation days and differentiate them from normal days.